euwbah/musescore-xen-tuner/README.md

 ### Enharmonic equivalents aren't showing up / are incorrect

-Around line 127 of `fns.js`, there is this setting:
+Around line 127 of `Xen Tuner/fns.js`, there is this setting:

 ```js
 var ENHARMONIC_EQUIVALENT_THRESHOLD = 0.005;